-In December 2013, we began a large-scale two-year study that asks, "how do recent college graduates find, evaluate, and use information for lifelong learning in the workplace and in their daily lives?"
+In December 2013, we began a large-scale, two-year study, funded by the Institute of Museum and Library Services (IMLS) that asks, "how do recent college graduates find, evaluate, and use information for lifelong learning in the workplace and in their daily lives?"

-We will investigate how a sample of relatively recent graduates put information literacy competencies into practice as they meet their lifelong learning needs for staying competitive and employable in the workplace and engaging in civic affairs and personal development in life at large.
+We are investigating how a sample of relatively recent graduates put information literacy competencies into practice as they meet their lifelong learning needs for staying competitive and employable in the workplace and engaging in civic affairs and personal development in life at large.

-During fall 2015, a large-scale online survey will be administered to a voluntary sample (n=75,000) of "relatively recent graduates" -adults between 25 and 30 years old.
+During fall 2014, a large-scale online survey will be administered to a voluntary sample (n=4,500) of "relatively recent graduates" --adults between 25 and 30 years old.
 Preliminary interviews will also be conducted with a voluntary sample subset (n=60) beforehand to inform the survey development process.
-We will conduct follow-up interviews with a voluntary subset of the survey sample (n=60) to add qualitative texture to our findings report, too.
+We will conduct follow-up interviews with a voluntary subset of the survey sample (n=60) in spring 2015 to add qualitative texture to our findings report.

-We plan on releasing a PIL research report with findings in fall 2015 (open access and posted on the PIL site, ERIC, and SSRN).
-This study is being conducted in partnership with the University of Washington's iSchool and with generous support from the Institute of Museum and Library Services.
+We will be releasing a PIL research report with findings in fall 2015 (open access and posted on the PIL site, ERIC, and SSRN).
+This study is being conducted in partnership with the University of Washington's iSchool.

 Unlike the majority of information literacy research studies, PIL is a study "across" different types of campuses (community colleges, state colleges, and public and private universities) from different geographic areas in the U.S.